East Anglia

-East Anglia is an area of the East of England, often defined as including the counties of Norfolk, Suffolk and Cambridgeshire, with parts of Essex sometimes also included.
+East Anglia (/en/) is a geographical area in the East of England.
+The area is not clearly defined, and various definitions consider different English counties to be a part of it.
+Almost all definitions of East Anglia include the counties of Norfolk and Suffolk, with many additionally including Cambridgeshire and Essex, and a few expanding to include more or all of the East of England.
+Until 2025, the Office for National Statistics defined a statistical region called "East Anglia," which covered the counties of Norfolk, Suffolk and Cambridgeshire.

-The name derives from the Anglo-Saxon kingdom of the East Angles, a people whose name originated in Anglia (Angeln), in what is now the Schleswig-Holstein state of Northern Germany.
+The name "East Anglia" derives from the Anglo-Saxon kingdom of the East Angles, a people whose name originated in Anglia (Angeln), in what is now the Schleswig-Holstein state of Northern Germany bordering Denmark.

 East Anglia is a predominantly rural region and contains mainly flat or low-lying and agricultural land.
 The area is known for considerable natural beauty, sharing a long North Sea coastline, and The Broads (known for marketing purposes as The Broads National Park).
-Norwich is the largest city in the region.
+Norwich is the principal settlement and historical capital of the region.

 Area

 Definitions of what constitutes East Anglia vary.
 The Anglo-Saxon Kingdom of East Anglia, established in the 6th century, originally consisted of the modern counties of Norfolk and Suffolk and expanded west into at least part of Cambridgeshire, typically the northernmost parts known as The Fens.
-The modern NUTS 2 statistical unit of East Anglia comprises Norfolk, Suffolk and Cambridgeshire (including the City of Peterborough unitary authority).
+The former NUTS 2 statistical unit of East Anglia comprised Norfolk, Suffolk and Cambridgeshire (including the City of Peterborough unitary authority), until 2025 when the East Anglia unit was split up into three ITL 2 (previously NUTS 2) units covering each county.
 Those three counties have formed the Roman Catholic Diocese of East Anglia since 1976, and were the subject of a possible government devolution package in 2016.

 Essex has sometimes been included in definitions of East Anglia, including by the London Society of East Anglians.
 Although the Kingdom of Essex to the south was a separate element of the heptarchy of Anglo-Saxon England and did not identify as Angles but Saxons, many people in Essex today still consider themselves to be East Anglian.
 For example, Colchester United F.C. is one of the clubs competing for the informal football title Pride of Anglia, but not Southend United F.C. from further south in the county.
 Culturally, north Essex has much more in common with Suffolk and the rest of East Anglia due to its similar rural landscape, when compared to the south which is much more urban given its proximity to London.
 However, the county of Essex by itself forms a NUTS 2 statistical unit in the East of England region.
+Although since 2025, Norfolk and Suffolk are also separate ITL 2 (previously NUTS 2) units.